Whoa! Delicious and scrumptious Eggless Waffle Recipe alert! (Gluten Free, Dairy Free, and Paleo)!

 I see crispy, tasty, healthier waffles in your future.

-You can make these with a flax egg or regular egg.
+an egg will work in this recipe.
 They are both great; however, the flax egg seems to come out a bit crispier.
 In this recipe, I used Blanched Almond Flour and Organic Tapioca Flour.
 As you can see from the photos, they worked out well and I can tell you they taste great too!
 This fantastic waffle maker made the perfect round waffles you see in the photo above.
 Small, compact, inexpensive and easy to store!

 Flaxseeds have been around a very long time and are reported to have amazingly great health benefits.
 Which is a reason I am always looking for ways to add more to my diet.
 Some of the benefits are that they are a great source of fiber, have omega 3 fatty acids, may be good for heart health, cancer prevention, cholesterol, inflammation reduction, diabetes and more.